Novera-123/Sentiment-Analysis-Docker-API/README.md

 ## Prerequisites
 Before you begin, ensure you have Docker installed on your machine.
 If you don't have Docker yet, you can download it from Docker Hub.

-# Text Classification API Setup Guide
+## Text Classification API Setup Guide

-# Clone the Repository

 To get started, clone the repository to your local machine: